loda-lang/loda-programs/programs/oeis/list0.md

 * [A007612](http://oeis.org/A007612) ([L24 program](007/A007612.asm)): a(n+1) = a(n) + digital root (A010888) of a(n).
 * [A007661](http://oeis.org/A007661) ([L07 program](007/A007661.asm)): Triple factorial numbers a(n) = n!!!, defined by a(n) = n*a(n-3), a(0) = a(1) = 1, a(2) = 2.
 Sometimes written n!3.
 * [A007662](http://oeis.org/A007662) ([L06 program](007/A007662.asm)): Quadruple factorial numbers n!!!!: a(n) = n*a(n-4).
+* [A007664](http://oeis.org/A007664) ([L76 program](007/A007664.asm)): Reve's puzzle: number of moves needed to solve the Towers of Hanoi puzzle with 4 pegs and n disks, according to the Frame-Stewart algorithm.
 * [A007689](http://oeis.org/A007689) ([L15 program](007/A007689.asm)): a(n) = 2^n + 3^n.
 * [A007742](http://oeis.org/A007742) ([L04 program](007/A007742.asm)): a(n) = n*(4*n+1).
 * [A007758](http://oeis.org/A007758) ([L05 program](007/A007758.asm)): a(n) = 2^n*n^2.